gitatmanu/nazbolizaBot/README.md

 # nazbot
+## What is this?
-Twitter bot that interacts with user mentions, sending tweet capture to them with its username changed by a randomly generated one.
+It's a Twitter bot that interacts with user mentions, sending tweet capture to them with its username changed by a randomly generated one.

 ## How it works?
 You have to mention to the Twitter bot account (@nazbot_).
 Then, it will reply you with a capture of the tweet that you replied with his nickname changed.

----
 ## Deployment
 ### Dependencies
 - **Firefox Browser** (Selenium WebDriver needs binaries)